landlord guides

 The Renters' Rights Act 2025 creates several shifts that are relevant to your insurance:

 4. Ombudsman complaints.
-The new ombudsman can order compensation.
-While this is not typically insurable, legal expenses cover may help with the process of responding to complaints.
+The new ombudsman can order compensation of up to £25,000.
+While this is not typically insurable, legal expenses cover may help with the process of responding to complaints and ensuring your defence is properly presented.

 How Much Does Landlord Insurance Cost?